yavuzakyuz/test-executor/README.md

 3- selenium is_displayed() doesn't work with custom select2 library for the location/department dropdown This was difficult to find -> solved by spamming clicks on the arrow until js loaded the dropdown fully, selenium functions didn't work with it as mentioned in the: https://stackoverflow.com/questions/17753996/handling-select2-with-selenium-webdriver

-4- Image building: There were a lot of version mismatches for building all of python3, go, selenium, proto and etc. with base images that had the required go and selenium-chrome binaries --> Solved with a lot of testing
+4- Image building: There were a lot of version mismatches for building all of python3, go, selenium, proto and etc. with base images that had the required go and selenium-chrome binaries, also my host is ARM and that caused a lot of problems in docker manifests --> Solved with a lot of testing

 5- Buttons not clickable